awentzonline/bigmouth/README.md

  * [Flickr8k](https://www.kaggle.com/ming666/flicker8k-dataset/data)

-Use `bigmouth.preprocess` to find BigGAN input codes which approximate the dataset images. use `bigmouth.train_preprocessed` to learn a mapping from document vectors to BigGAN inputs that produce corresponding images.
+Use `bigmouth.preprocess` to find BigGAN input codes which approximate the dataset images.
+Here's a [pre-trained one to get started](https://github.com/awentzonline/bigmouth/releases/download/0.0.0/encodings.pkl).
+Use `bigmouth.train_preprocessed` to learn a mapping from document vectors to BigGAN inputs.